11 Crazy Carnival Events Held Between November 11 and Lent | LatestLY

 Beyond the countless carnival parties, other traditions are maintained.

 In Cologne on Carnival Sunday, small parades called "Schull- und Veedelszöch" go through the different neighborhoods of the city.
-A good 8,000 people participate in the city parades, organized by schools and local carnival clubs.
-They are original, political, sometimes a little chaotic and above all colorful, not least because of the often completely homemade costumes.
-The group with the best and most imaginative costumes is selected by a jury and is allowed to take part again on the huge Rose Monday parade, a major recognition for Cologne carnival fans.
+A good 8,000 people participate in the city parades organized by schools and local carnival clubs.
+They are original, political, sometimes a little chaotic and above all, colorful, not least because of the often completely homemade costumes.
+The group with the best and most imaginative costumes is selected by a jury and is allowed to take part again in the huge Rose Monday parade, a major recognition for Cologne carnival fans.

 9. 'Rosenmontag,' or Rose Monday